NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Ovinrbaane.md

 **Requirement** _Ovinrbaane_ hasn't been wielded in a moderate or more dangerous encounter within the last 24 hours

-**Effect** Ovinrbaane casts [[Spells/Subconscious Suggestion|Subconscious Suggestion]] (heightened to 8th level, DC 34 Will check save) on its partner, suggesting to the partner to attack the next time they face a potential encounter of moderate or greater danger.
+**Effect** Ovinrbaane casts [[Subconscious Suggestion|Subconscious Suggestion]] (heightened to 8th level, DC 34 Will check save) on its partner, suggesting to the partner to attack the next time they face a potential encounter of moderate or greater danger.

 * * *